 Undoubtedly, making a good visual abstract is no easy feat.
 You must have a clear and thorough idea of the subject before even starting.

-Even if you follow all rules of data visualization and look for hundreds of tutorials, practice is indeed the only way to perfection.
+Even if you follow all the rules of data visualization and look for hundreds of tutorials, practice is indeed the only way to perfection.

 However, as scientists, we are not aiming to be known for our perfect art or designing skills.
 Our goal is to simply communicate our findings.
 If we have trouble doing that — and we often do — then we have a problem that needs solving.